software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 {: .important-title }

-> Exercise 13
+> 🎯 Exercise 13
 >
 > Implement appropriate test methods for _at least two more endpoints_ of your choice.
 Analyze the behavior of the endpoints based on different requests (e.g. different kind of invalid requests like in the test cases covered in the previous exercises) and database states and implement test scenarios to cover these cases.
 Use descriptive names for the test methods so that they properly describe the test case.

 {: .important-title }

-> Exercise 14
+> 🎯 Exercise 14
 >
 > Add instructions on _how to run the tests_ on the command-line to the "Developer guide" section in the `README.md` file.

 {: .important-title }

-> Exercise 15
+> 🎯 Exercise 15
 >
 > Repository's _license_ defines how others can use, modify, and distribute the code within your repository.
 Read the GitHub's documentation on [Licensing a repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository).
 Then, choose a license for your repository and place the license text in a file named `LICENSE` at the root folder of your repository (the same folder that has the `README.md` file).
 If you don't have a strong opinion on the license, you can consider the [MIT](https://choosealicense.com/licenses/mit/) license.
 >
 > Add a "License" subheading to the `README.md` file and under that the chosen license name and the link to the `LICENSE` file in the GitHub repository.
-As a reference, you can take a look how the license is specified in the React project's [README.md](https://github.com/facebook/react/blob/main/README.md) file.
+As a reference, you can take a look how the license is specified in the example project's [README.md](https://github.com/hh-ohjelmistoprojekti-2/spring-boot-vite-example/blob/main/README.md?plain=1) file.

 {: .important-title }

-> Exercise 16
+> 🎯 Exercise 16
 >
+> Make sure that all project-related documentation, such as project description, data model documentation, developer guide documentation and Swagger documentation is up-to-date in the `README.md` file.
+There should also be the following links:
+>
-> Deploy the final versions of the backend and frontend applications to the production environment.
-Make sure that both applications work properly in the production environment.
+> - Link to the backend and frontend deployments (e.g. in Rahti and Render).
+> - Link to the GitHub Projects backlog.
+> - Link to the Swagger documentation (format is <https://nameofyourrahtiapp.2.rahtiapp.fi/swagger-ui/index.html> in Rahti).
+> - Link to the project's license file.

 {: .important-title }

-> Exercise 17
+> 🎯 Exercise 16
 >
-> Make sure that all project-related documentation, such as project description, data model documentation, developer guide documentation and Swagger documentation is up-to-date.
+> Before the final Sprint Review, deploy the final versions of the backend and frontend applications to the production environment.
+Make sure that both applications work properly in the production environment.

 {: .important-title }

-> Exercise 18
+> 🎯 Exercise 18
 >
 > Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create a GitHub release for the project.
 Create a new tag called "sprint3".
 The release title should be "Sprint 3".
 Give a brief description for the release that describes the features implemented during the Sprint.

+{: .highlight }

+> Make sure that each team member has pushed their work to the project's GitHub repository before the Sprint 3 deadline on {{site.sprint_3_deadline}}.

 ## Peer review